Gurjaka/zen-browser-nix/readme.md

 ## 💬 Contributing

 We ❤️ contributions!
-Feel free to fork the repository, create a branch, and submit a pull request to enhance Zen Browser.
+Feel free to fork the repository, create a branch, and submit a pull request!

 ### How to Contribute
 1. Fork the repository.